dipghoshraj/lala.ai/doc/lala.md

 Articles are fetched with a 1-second polite delay between requests.
 A CORS-proxy fallback is tried automatically on HTTP 403 responses.
 Each article is chunked and deduplicated by URL (source field).

 ### Search

+If no project is selected, `/search` and `/memory-search` will warn you to select a project first.

 ```
 >> /search layered architecture